ngryman/fauda/README.md

 ## Environment variables

 Fauda parses environment variables that are prefixed with your package's name.
-This is done to avoid name clashes with other tools of system-wide environment variables.
+This is done to avoid name clashes with other tools or system-wide environment variables.

 For instance, if your package's name is `pasta`, then Fauda will parse variables starting with `PASTA_`.

 <details>
-<summary><i>🙋🏻‍♂️ What about arrays?</i></summary><br>
+<summary>🙋🏻‍♂️ <i>What about arrays?</i></summary><br>

 Arrays are supported!
 You simply need to declare a JSON-compatible array wrapped between quotes.